 [aggregation]: The aggregation parameter is a numeric value indicating which method will be used to aggregate several values with the same timestamp (optional argument.)

 Now follow these steps to forecast your target values:

-To use the Forecast Sheet, go to the Data tab, from the Forecast group, click on the Forecast Sheet tool to open the Create Forecast Worksheet box.
+To use the Forecast Sheet, go to the Data tab from the Forecast group, and click on the Forecast Sheet tool to open the Create Forecast Worksheet box.
 You can pick a line chart or column chart by their icons in the top right corner of the box.

-If you need to customize the forecast chart, you can edit by clicking on options:
+If you need to customize the forecast chart, you can edit it by clicking on the options:

 Then press the Create button and see the result.

 Another function to extrapolate data without plotting graphs is the Trend function in Excel.
 This statistical function is going to predict future trends according to the known values based on linear regression.

 The syntax of the Trend function: